 In this guide, I’ll break down how vLLM and Nano vLLM actually work, where each one fits, and how to choose the right inference engine based on your use case.

 vLLM is an open-source inference engine designed to run large language models efficiently by improving memory usage, token processing, and request handling.
-It makes it easier to serve models like LLaMA and Mistral at scale.
+It makes it easier to serve models like LLaMA, Mistral, and frameworks like LlamaIndex at scale.

 One of its key features is PagedAttention, which manages the key-value (KV) cache more efficiently during text generation.
 This reduces memory fragmentation and improves overall performance.